 At RPI, besides teaching, she is among the core faculty of The Mandarin Project, a research initiative between Rensselaer's CISL (Cognitive Immersive Systems Laboratory) and IBM.
 She is also affiliated with the Games & Simulation Arts & Sciences (GSAS) Program and Critical Game Design Graduate Program.
 With CISL, she leads the content development and instructional design of The Mandarin Project.
 She collaborates with virtual immersive learning environments teams in designing 360-degree panoramic language interaction, multimodal conversation with embodied AI agents, game narratives, and pitch tone contour analysis systems.
-Her multi-disciplinary faculty and student researcher collaborators come from diverse disciplines, including computer science, cognitive science, game design, simulation arts, and architectural acoustics.
+Her multi-disciplinary faculty collaborators and student researchers come from a variety of fields, including computer science, cognitive science, game design, simulation arts, and architectural acoustics.

 Ph.D., University of Missouri-Kansas City